cryptpad/blog/posts/Looking-for-translators.md

 - open-source
 - quality
 cover: /images/translations-status.png
+summary: Our mission is to make privacy-enhancing technologies accessible to people from all over the world.
+We get a lot of attention for the technology that we build, but that technology may be of limited use to those who can't understand what it's doing.
 ---

 Our mission is to make privacy-enhancing technologies accessible to people from all over the world.